-Boat races in Kerala have always been a part of the tradition and culture.
-There are instances in the history of Kerala when disputes between kings and chiefs were settled by boat races.
-Popular boat races like Nehru Trophy Boat race are yet another reason that the tourists are attracted towards ‘God’s Own Country’.
-A number of teams from different regions participate in boat races, which are organized annually.
-These races are organized specifically during temple festivals, which give this water sports an aura of religious sanctity.
+These races are organized specifically during temple festivals, which give these water sports an aura of religious sanctity.
 A few out of these races are ancient and have different myths and legends attached to them.
-These races are more popular in Alappuzha and near by areas but here is a list of yearly boat races that are organised at different tourist places in Kerala.
+These races are more popular in Alappuzha and nearby areas but here is a list of yearly boat races that are organized at different tourist places in Kerala.

 Nehru Trophy Boat Race